Developing a Social Media Calendar

 Some elements of a social media editorial calendar include:

 Assignments.
 Make sure you clearly assign responsibility for crafting posts, editing, and publishing.
 You need a process in place that may include copyediting and approvals to ensure the content you post best reflects your company’s brand.
+You can manage this in some calendaring and planning tools as well as social media management tools or more general project management tools such as Basecamp and Asana.

 Themes.
 Consider assigning themes to each month or each week.
 Themes can be “hooks” that inform daily messaging for a particular time frame.
 A theme might be based on specific company events and news or tied to current events, seasons, holidays, or other relevant topics.

 Messaging.
-Your social media editorial calendar should include actual post text to ensure what you publish online is consistent with your brand voice, clearly conveys your key messages, and appeals to your target market.
+Your social media editorial calendar should include drafts and actual post text to ensure what you publish online is consistent with your brand voice, clearly conveys your key messages, and appeals to your target market.
 Decide how much you or your team members can ad lib from pre-crafted messaging.
-Provide training to anyone responsible for managing your social media editorial calendar and the content within it.